Taking on a new employee

 These extra payments are known as 'week 53 payments' (or week 56 for four-weekly paid employees).

 If you use payroll software, such as HMRC’s Basic PAYE Tools, week 53 payments are handled automatically.
-Otherwise, guidance is available in the CWG2 Employer Further Guide to PAYE and NICs, under ‘Week 53 payments’.
+Otherwise, guidance is available in the CWG2 Employer Further Guide to PAYE and NICs, under ‘Week 53 payments’ (Ctrl F will open up a search box).

 On these ‘week 53’ type occasions HMRC allow employers to give the employee an extra proportion of personal allowance so that the employees take home pay is not adversely affected.
-This means that over the tax year, the employee receives more than the personal allowance for the year.
-Once the tax year ends, HMRC will take steps to recover the extra personal allowance given to the employee and will send them a P800 calculation.
-The resulting underpayment of tax is then collected through an adjustment in the following year’s tax code allowing the underpayment to be collected in smaller, more manageable instalments across the tax year.
+This means that over the tax year, the employee receives more tax free pay than the standard personal allowance for the year.
+Once the tax year ends, HMRC will take steps to recover the tax underpaid as a result of the extra personal allowance given to the employee and will send them a P800 calculation.
+The resulting underpayment of tax is then collected through an adjustment in the tax code allowing the underpayment to be collected in smaller, more manageable instalments across the tax year.

 When this happens employees often complain to HMRC and the employer is accused of failing to operate PAYE correctly even though they have deducted tax in accordance with the PAYE regulations.